CKalitin/ckalitin.github.io/_posts/2024-12-26-bare-minimum-engineer.md

 ---
 layout: post
-title: "How To Become The Bare Minimum Engineer"
+title: "The Bare Minimum Engineer"
-categories: Technology
+categories: Engineering
 author:
  - Christopher Kalitin
 ---

+Longer title: How To Become The Bare Minimum Engineer

 This is partly a play on Casey Handmer's <a href="https://caseyhandmer.wordpress.com/2024/01/30/the-well-rounded-engineer/">The Well-Rounded Engineer</a>.

+Slightly a continuation of How To Teach Engineering, though that was mostly just yapping.

+Potential Structure:
+1. Get on the Positive Slope Side of the J Curve
+2. How To Become The Bear Minimum Engineer
+3. How Not To Become The Bare Minimum Engineer

 ### The Bare Minimum Engineer
 1. Play on Handmer's The Well-Rounded Engineer